DavidYordan/MultiDNS/README.md

 # MultiDNS

-MultiDNS is a highly customizable DNS service developed in Go.
-It processes DNS query requests on multiple ports according to different configuration files and rules, and applies different caching strategies based on a specific domain list (cn_site.list).
-This service is particularly suitable for scenarios that require dynamically selecting the optimal resolution path based on the origin or content of the request.
+MultiDNS is a DNS split-routing project for OpenWrt, implemented in Go.
+It routes DNS requests from different LAN segments to corresponding ports and handles DNS resolution based on specified configurations.

 ## Project Structure